Ahmadiyya: Third Caliphate

 Mirza Nasir Ahmad was elected on 8 November 1965, and he served as Caliph until 1982.
 He expanded the missionary work initiated by his predecessor, particularly in Africa.
 Following a 1970 tour of West Africa, the first visit to Africa by an Ahmadi Caliph, he established the Nusrat Jehan Scheme, which now operates numerous medical facilities and schools in Africa.

 He also established the Fazl-e-Umar Foundation in honour of his predecessor, oversaw the compilations of dialogues and sayings of the founder of the Community, Mirza Ghulam Ahmad, and also directed the complete collection of the dreams, visions and verbal revelations of Mirza Ghulam Ahmad.

-He is seen by Ahmadis as having shown great leadership and guidance to the Community during the period when the National Assembly of Pakistan declared the Community as a non-Muslim minority.
+He is seen by Ahmadis as having shown great leadership and guidance to the Community during the period when the Government of Pakistan passed a constitutional amendment declaring the Community to be non-Muslims.
 He coined the popular Ahmadiyya motto love for all, hatred for none.